MaheshAryaCSE/TradeWin-Frontend/README.md

 # TradeWin
-## Developed by Waheed Khan and Team (Sravani & Avinash) to Demonstrate all possible phases of Angular 2+
+## Developed by Waheed Khan and Team (Sravani, Avinash & Mahesh) to Demonstrate all possible phases of Angular 2+
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.